 The club is about two miles west of the city centre, just outside the ring road.
-It is about half-way along University Bouldevard, on the left hand side of the road heading into the city (the same side as the University, opposite the Hockey Club and Tennis Centre).
-There is a layby with a statue of Lord Trent (Jesse Boot, founder of Boots the Chemists) outside (but it can now only be accessed through what was formerly its exit).
-From the layby, walk through the large formal iron gates and then through a smaller iron gate immediately on your right.
+We are about half-way along University Boulevard, on the right hand side of the road heading away from the city and ring road.
+There is a lay-by (with bollards to prevent casual parking) with a bust of Lord Trent (Jesse Boot, of Boots the Chemists) outside.
+From the lay-by, walk through the large formal iron gates and then through a smaller iron gate immediately on your right.

-Its address is Nottingham Croquet Club, University Boulevard, Nottingham NG7 2PS (but please address post to individual officers, as deliveries are unreliable).
-If you get stuck, there is a telephone in the pavilion: 0115 922 2237.
+Our address is Nottingham Croquet Club, University Boulevard, Nottingham NG7 2PS (but please address any post to individual officers, as deliveries are unreliable).
+If you get stuck, there is a telephone in the east pavilion which may be answered (if someone is present and available): 0115 922 2237.

-There are cycle tracks running along both sides of University Boulevard, between the City Centre and Beeston, but beware of cars turning into entrances or laybys.
+There are cycle tracks running along both sides of University Boulevard, between the City Centre and Beeston.
 The club has two cycle racks, with additional space next to the hedge and railings.

-Trent Barton Indigo buses, which run between Nottingham and Long Eaton or Derby, pass the club every 10 mins during weekdays on the way from the Broadmash Bus Station (near the Railway Station) to Beeston via Dunkirk.
-Trent Barton Skylink buses are less frequent, but take a more direct route from the Broadmarsh Bus Station to Loughborough, via the East Midlands Airport.
+Trent Barton Indigo buses, which run between Nottingham and Long Eaton or Derby, pass the club every 10 mins during weekdays on the way from Friar Lane (Nottingham city centre) to Beeston via Dunkirk.
+Trent Barton Skylink buses are less frequent, but take a more direct route from Friar Lane to Loughborough, via the East Midlands Airport.

 The nearest stop is called Tennis Centre, which is on the opposite side of the road from the club if coming from the city.

-East Midlands Trains run between either Nottingham or Beeston and London (St. Pancras International) , Derby, Crewe, Liverpool, Lincoln, Norwich or Cambridge.
+East Midlands Railways run between either Nottingham or Beeston and London (St Pancras International) , Derby, Crewe, Liverpool, Lincoln, Norwich or Cambridge.

 Cross Country Trains run between either Nottingham or Beeston and Birmingham, Cheltenham or Cardiff.

-Nottingham is the city's main station, which is a few hundred yards south of the Broadmarsh bus station (see buses above).
+Nottingham is the city's main station, and is half a mile south of the city centre.
 It was extensively refurbished in 2014.

 Beeston is a smaller station, with less frequent services, about 20-30 mins walk from the club: from the station head North towards Beeston town centre, then turn right at the lights and walk along Queens Road, which takes you into University Boulevard.